 Whether you’re new to using your Ninja Foodi pressure cooker and air fryer, or an expert you’ll love this Ninja Foodi ribs recipe.

 We will show you the biggest TRICK to making your ribs fall off the bone every single time!
+If you need directions for pressure cooker short ribs, we have that too here.

 Here are a few resources to start with: